chips-blockchain/bet/handling_funds.md

 # Security Concerns

 From the above discussion it's clear that funds can't be moved out of the players wallet.

-But one may think, what if the attacker spends the funds, i.e is by losing the game against
+Any concerns related to the security will be discussed here.